 7. You Just Don’t Like It

 I know this one sounds silly, and obvious.
 You may have a B+ site that’s doing pretty darn good, but you still don’t like it.
 When you know, you know, right?
-Even when your website checks all the boxes, sometimes you may have outgrown it and that’s ok too.
-A website is a representation of your personal brand, and if you don’t think the two are in line with one another, then it may be time to move forward.
+Even when your clean dental website checks all the boxes, sometimes you may have outgrown it and that’s ok too.
+A modern dental website design is a representation of your personal brand, and if you don’t think the two are in line with one another, then it may be time to move forward.

 Take your speed test.
 Check out your site on your phone.
 Ask friends and family.
 And let us know if you’re still not sure.
 Any site can be improved by simply being up-to-date.
 For more tips & tricks check out our Free Marketing Tools.